evdcush/TensorFlow-wheels/README.md

 - **\*Buntu 16.04**: Xenial Ubuntu has native support from all the libraries and software you need for your deep-learning env.
 From my own experience, it's also probably the most stable, solid distro I've ever used, even amongst other buntu LTS releases.
   - [Xubuntu](https://xubuntu.org/): my recommendation for Ubuntu.
 It's an official flavor of Ubuntu that has a very clean, lightweight desktop environment (XFCE), without most of the bloat from vanilla Ubuntu.
 With the exception of certain desktop-related items (like panel plugins or windows managers), everything that applies to Ubuntu applies to Xubuntu.
   - **Why not 18.04?** Pain.
 Suffering.
 Agony.
 I've tried 18.04 a few times now, as well as the point release 18.04.1, and it's just a headache.
 For many libraries or software I use, 18.04 was no different then Xenial.
 But for certain items, it was impossibly broken and unsupported, and even fundamental system settings, like grub, display, and kernel were broken out of the box [1](https://askubuntu.com/questions/1030867/how-to-diagnose-fix-very-slow-boot-on-ubuntu-18-04)[2](https://askubuntu.com/questions/1053531/18-04-slow-boot-and-black-screen-on-boot-before-reaching-login-splash)[3](https://askubuntu.com/questions/1051762/long-boot-delay-on-ubuntu-loading-splash-screen-following-regular-dist-upgrade-o)[4](https://bugs.launchpad.net/ubuntu/+source/plymouth/+bug/1769309)[5](https://bugs.launchpad.net/ubuntu/+source/gdm3/+bug/1779476).
-On my most recent attempt at 18.04.1, after realizing how [FUBAR](https://bugs.launchpad.net/ubuntu/+source/nvidia-graphics-drivers-390/+bug/1752053) [Nvidia driver support alone](https://askubuntu.com/questions/1032938/trying-to-install-nvidia-driver-for-ubuntu-desktop-18-04-lts) [is](https://bugs.launchpad.net/ubuntu/+source/nvidia-graphics-drivers-390/+bug/1752053) is, not even being able to reach CUDA/cuDNN setup, I decided I'd just wait until I see an official CUDA package for 18.04 from Nvidia.
+On my most recent attempt at 18.04.1, after realizing how [FUBAR](https://bugs.launchpad.net/ubuntu/+source/nvidia-graphics-drivers-390/+bug/1752053) [Nvidia driver support alone](https://askubuntu.com/questions/1032938/trying-to-install-nvidia-driver-for-ubuntu-desktop-18-04-lts) [is](https://bugs.launchpad.net/ubuntu/+source/nvidia-graphics-drivers-390/+bug/1752053), not even being able to reach CUDA/cuDNN setup, I decided I'd just wait until I see an official CUDA package for 18.04 from Nvidia.
 However, **if you are not installing CUDA libraries** and you're not afraid to pass through dependency hell, 18.04 will likely suit your needs.
 But, keep in mind:
     - Bazel does not support 18.04 (Bazel is required for building TensorFlow)
     - CUDA and it's libraries does not support 18.04 (CUDA is optional)
     - Intel MKL does not support 18.04 (MKL is optional)